supercollider/supercollider/README.md

 Install
 -------

 macOS and Windows builds for stable releases are provided at our [downloads page][downloads page].
-See the [macOS README](README_MACOS.md) and [Windows README](README_WINDOWS.md) for instructions on usage, and how to build SC yourself.
+See the [macOS README](README_MACOS.md) and [Windows README](README_WINDOWS.md) for instructions on usage, and to help you figuring out how to build SC yourself.

-To get the latest stable version, Linux users will need to build SuperCollider themselves.
+In order To get the latest stable version, Linux users will need to build SuperCollider themselves.
 See the [Linux README](README_LINUX.md) for instructions.

 See the [Raspberry Pi](README_RASPBERRY_PI.md) and [Bela](README_BELA.md) READMEs for instructions on building on those platforms.